Skip to Content

 Most of the grants are for smaller roadway improvements such as improved lighting, new crosswalks and stop signs, or using reflective paint on existing roadway markings.
 While these changes are surely welcome, there are also some projects that will be more transformative.
 For example, the grants include:

-• Protected bike lanes in Coachella (Riverside County), Costa Mesa (Orange County), Encinitas (San Diego County), Haywood (Alameda County), Unincorporated Santa Barbara County, and Walnut Creek (Contra Costa County) and on the campus of the University of Santa Cruz.
+• Protected bike lanes in Coachella (Riverside County), Costa Mesa (Orange County), Encinitas (San Diego County), Hayward (Alameda County), Unincorporated Santa Barbara County, and Walnut Creek (Contra Costa County) and on the campus of the University of Santa Cruz.

 • A new traffic circle in National City (San Diego County)